-So if you find a free, that is only part of an experiment and skill test.
-If some users use the theme and get the end-result, it fulfills the theme developer’s purpose, such as showing the project in order to build a strong CV to impress a future boss.
+So if you find a free one, that is only part of an experiment and skill test.
+If some users use the theme and get the end result, it fulfills the theme developer’s purpose, such as showing the project in order to build a strong CV to impress a future boss.

 These imply slow php processing, high CPU usage, conflict with other plugins, big security hole with a love letter to a hacker and slow speed with #RIP_Rankings.

-Best solution is mere 935 KB weighted Generatepress theme which sample page size is tiny 14.5 KB, which gets fully loaded in an impressive 400-500 ms.
+The best solution is the mere 935 KB weighted Generatepress theme, which sample page size is a tiny 14.5 KB and gets fully loaded in an impressive 400–500 ms.